 I have taught undergraduate and graduate courses on a diverse number of Canadian politics areas including federalism, political parties, intergovernmental relations, and public policy here and at other universities.
 For several years, I taught the first year introductory course, POLS 110 and have been teaching it again since 2019.
 I regularly teach a fourth year course on electoral systems and seminar on political communications.
 Clicking on the teaching link will take you to the courses and their outlines.
 Clicking on the course evaluation link above will tell you about some of my strengths and weaknesses (gulp!) as a teacher.
 In 2013, I was awarded the Frank Knox Award for Excellence in Teaching and in 2010 the W. J. Barnes Teaching Excellence Award.

-Some of my major administrative work includes Chair of the Queen’s University International Centre Council (1998-2006) and Undergraduate Chair of the Department of Political Studies (2015-present and 2004-06).
+Some of my major administrative work includes Chair of the Queen’s University International Centre Council (1998-2006) and Undergraduate Chair of the Department of Political Studies (2015-2017 and 2004-06).
 I have been Educator in Residence at the Centre for Teaching & Learning.
 From 2010 to 2012, I was Chair of the proposed Teaching and Learning Centre Building Committee and also served on the Board of McGill-Queen’s University Press and have served on its Publications Review Board.